rubinius/rubinius/web/doc/en/ruby/methods.markdown

     ...

 This snippet from the basic_math.rb script shows a simple ruby method.
-The 'def' keyword indicates the start of a ruby method, the 'subtraction' is the name of the method
-'first_number', 'second_number' are the parameters of the subtraction method and finally 'end' keyword signifies the end of the method.
-The 'method body' returns the difference by subtracting a second_number from the first_number.
+The 'def' keyword indicates the start of a ruby method, the 'subtraction' is the name of the method, 'first_number', 'second_number' are the parameters of the subtraction method and finally 'end' keyword signifies the end of the method.
+The 'method body' returns the difference of subtracting the second_number from the first_number.
 To run the method you would do something like:

+    # This is a comment

-    p "#{subtract(10, 8)}" # => 2
+    puts "#{subtract(10, 8)}"

-The hash tag '#' represents a comment in ruby which is ignored by the interpreter.
-By calling the subtract method as shown above the interpreter would print out 2 because 10 - 8 = 2.
+    # The value will be 2 because 10 - 8 = 2

+The hash tag '#' serves two main purposes in ruby.
+One use is to insert a comment into your ruby code and the other is used in string interpolation.
+When you insert a comment into your ruby code as the example above shows, it is ignored by the ruby interpreter.
+In string interpolation, it is used to inject values into a string body.
+These values can be method calls, variables or values.
+The above example shows how we use string interpolation to call a method 'subtract' in a string.
 In ruby the return keyword is implicit by default, however it can be explicity declared inside the subtract method like this;

     def subtract(first_number, second_number)
       return first_number.to_i - second_number.to_i
     end

-    puts "#{subtract(10, 8)}" # => 2
+    puts "#{subtract(10, 8)}"

+    # The value will be 2

-Everything in ruby is an object, therefore we tell the interpreter that we want to do a mathematical calculation thus we append the methods "*.to_i" meaning "parse as an integer" to the method arguments (first_number and second_number) so we can perform the mathematical subtraction.
+Everything in ruby is an object, therefore we tell the interpreter that we want to do a mathematical calculation thus we append the method "*.to_i" which means "parse this object as an integer" to the method arguments (first_number and second_number) so we can perform the mathematical subtraction.
 For further information refer to the documentation section of the ruby language site
 <a href="http://www.ruby-lang.org/en/documentation" target="_blank">here</a>.